-If you are dealing with a fraudster, he is going to want to limit your account control for as long as possible so you can’t access your account or see what’s happening with it.
+If you are dealing with a fraudster, they are going to want to limit your account control for as long as possible, so you can’t access your account or see what’s happening with it.

 You’ll want to watch carefully for unauthorized trades, missing funds, or other anomalies with your account statements.
 If you see anything odd, address it immediately.

 Furthermore, you should also be wary if your assets are held directly by an account manager or unknown entity rather than an independent, third-party custodian.

 Why?
 Because it is much easier to scam an investor when the “manager” or “advisor” has direct control of the investor’s assets.
 But when your assets are held by a third-party custodian, it is much harder (if not impossible) to pull off a scam.